funions123/4chan-webm-maker-fixed/README.md

 Usage
 -----
 1. Download and put the script somewhere.
+Unzip the ffmpeg.zip into the same folder as the batch script file. (this is zipped due to github filesize constraints)
 2. Drag and drop a video file on it.
 3. Follow the on-screen instructions.